Is It Safe to Go on a Safari? Here's What You Need to Know

 Science proves that the deadliest animal you’ll encounter during a safari is the mosquito.
 And this pesky little animal is responsible for spreading malaria.
 Therefore, make sure to get your vaccinations done before you leave.
 And while we are at it, don’t forget to pack mosquito repellent and wear it.
 Always!

 You also want to carry a first-aid kit, which should include OTC medication for diarrhea, antihistamines, and a general painkiller.
 If you need to take certain medication, always carry the prescription with you.
-And to be on the safe side, ask your safari operator what you should pack for your safari.
+And to be on the safe side, you should consider this Tanzania safari packing list of proper clothes, etc

 During a walking safari